Embeddings

 We will first use Voyage to convert each of them into an embedding vector

 The embeddings will allow us to do semantic search / retrieval in the vector space.
-We can then convert an example query,
+Given an example query,

-into an embedding, and then conduct a nearest neighbor search to find the most relevant document based on the distance in the embedding space.
+we convert it into an embedding, and conduct a nearest neighbor search to find the most relevant document based on the distance in the embedding space.

 Note that we use input_type="document"